 Bankruptcy is a way to eliminate many of your debts and get a fresh start financially.
 The most common types of bankruptcy are Chapter 7 and Chapter 13 bankruptcy.

-There are advantages and disadvantages to filing under the various chapters, and you will still be responsible for certain debts including child support, spousal support obligations, student loans and most unpaid taxes.
-However, bankruptcy can eliminate credit card debt, medical bills and unsecured loans, and stop garnishment and harassment by creditors.
+There are advantages and disadvantages to filing under the various chapters, and you will still be responsible for certain debts including child support, spousal support obligations, student loans, and most unpaid taxes.
+However, bankruptcy can eliminate credit card debt, medical bills, and unsecured loans, and stop garnishment and harassment by creditors.

-Free Initial Consultations For Ohio Residents Facing Garnishment
+Free Initial Consultations for Ohio Residents Facing Garnishment

 If you are faced with garnishment of your wages, time is of the essence.
-If you cannot become current in your payments or make another arrangement with your creditor, you may be able to prevent garnishment by filing for bankruptcy.
+If you cannot become current in your payments or make another arrangements with your creditor, you may be able to prevent garnishment by filing for bankruptcy.

 Take the first step toward debt relief and contact the experienced and compassionate Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer today for a FREE INITIAL CONSULTATION.

 We know what you are going through.
-We will evaluate your entire financial picture by looking at your income, your debts and your goals, and we will discuss the best fit for your individual situation.
+We will evaluate your entire financial picture by looking at your income, your debts, and your goals, and we will discuss the best fit for your individual situation.
 We will handle every phase of the process and find what works best for you.
 We have helped thousands of Ohio residents find new hope and prevent garnishment.

-Don’t delay, take the first step toward debt relief and contact us online or call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today.
+Don’t delay!
+Take the first step toward debt relief and contact us online or call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) today.